hemant24/simple-html5-canvas-game/README.md

 RULE
 ==========
 Occupy other brother's origin place by avoiding collision with walls before time runs out.
-Collision with wall will reduce the time 3 times.
+Collision with wall will reduce the time 3 sec.